-(PP8) Recognising the importance of a holistic health systems approach to theprevention, treatment and care of cervical cancer, with integration between immunization programmes, adolescent health services, HIV and sexual and reproductive health services, communicable diseases and noncommunicable diseases, as well as inclusive and strategic national, regional and global partnerships that extend beyond the health sector;,
+(PP8) Recognising the importance of a holistic health systems approach to cervical cancer prevention and control, with strategic integration between] immunization [programmes, screening [and treatment] programmes (Israel, Thailand), adolescent health services], HIV, [and sexual and] (US) reproductive health [services] (US), communicable diseases and noncommunicable diseases, as well as inclusive and strategic national, regional and global partnerships that extend beyond the health sector; (EU, Norway, Canada, Australia and Peru, Georgia as well prefer the original text)

-(PP9) Welcoming the prioritisation of HPV vaccination asthe most effective long-term intervention for reducing the risk of developing cervical cancer, and noting the critical importance of strengthening vaccine supply and access, as well as the urgent need to implement screening and increase research and collaboration to develop innovative, cost-effective screening, diagnostic, treatment and care interventions for cervical cancer, which could greatly increase their accessibility,
+(PP9) Welcoming the prioritisation of HPV vaccination as one of the most effective long-term interventions (Thailand) for reducing the risk of developing cervical cancer, and noting the critical importance of strengthening vaccine supply and access, as well as the urgent need to implement screening and increase research and collaboration to develop innovative, cost-effective vaccination (China, Brazil), screening, diagnostic, treatment and care interventions for cervical cancer, which could greatly increase their availability, affordability and accessibility (Thailand, Brazil);

+(PP10) Deeply concerned by the high price of HPV vaccines which affects affordability, causing significant financial burden and the difficulty of the inclusion into national immunisation programmes in some countries (China),

 OP1.
 ADOPTS the global strategy to accelerate the elimination of cervical cancer as a public health problem, with the associated goals and targets for the 2020-2030 period;

 OP2.
-URGES Member States to implement the interventions recommended in the global strategy to accelerate the elimination of cervical cancer as a public health problem, adapted to national contexts and priorities, and embedded in strong health systems aimed at achieving universal health coverage;
+URGES Member States to implement the interventions recommended in the global strategy to accelerate the elimination of cervical cancer as a public health problem, adapted to national contexts and priorities, and embedded in strong health systems aimed at achieving universal health coverage, and to exchange best practices, inter-alia, related to effective preventive interventions for the reduction of cervical cancer incidence (Thailand);

 OP3.
-CALLS UPON relevant international organizations and other relevant stakeholdersto give priority within their respective roles and activities to support implementation of the global strategy to accelerate the elimination of cervical cancer as a public health problem, and to coordinate efforts in order to avoid duplication, close gaps and leverage domestic and international resources effectively;
+CALLS UPON relevant international organizations and other relevant stakeholders, including vaccine manufacturers (China),

+1.to give priority within their respective roles and activities to support implementation of the global strategy to accelerate the elimination of cervical cancer as a public health problem, and to coordinate efforts in order to avoid duplication, close gaps and leverage domestic and international resources effectively,

+2. to work collaboratively to reduce cost, (China) strengthen the supply, including through local production, of safe, affordable (Brazil) and efficacious HPV vaccines to meet the globally growing demand by increasing production processes of these vaccines and encouraging the development of further potent HPV vaccine alternatives (EU);

 OP4.
 REQUESTS the Director-General:

-(1) to provide support to Member States, upon request, in implementing the global strategy to accelerate the elimination of cervical cancer as a public health problem, including to develop integrated national plans and strategies with appropriate country-specific targets; accelerate affordable access and ensure integration of HPV vaccine into national immunization programs and engagement with the education sector and community stakeholders; improve the availability and quality of screening, diagnosis, treatment and care for pre-cancer and cancer, including palliation ; identify and address barriers to availability, affordability, accessibility and utilization of vaccines, diagnostics, medicinesand other health products; and build health workforce capacity and strengthen systems for monitoring and surveillance;
+(1) to provide support to Member States, upon request, in implementing the global strategy to accelerate the elimination of cervical cancer as a public health problem, facilitating the exchange of best practices related to effective preventive interventions for the reduction of cervical cancer (Thailand; open to review placement) including to develop integrated national plans and strategies with appropriate country-specific targets; accelerate affordable access and ensure integration of HPV vaccine into national immunization programs and engagement with the education sector and community stakeholders, including addressing vaccine confidence (EU); improve the availability and quality of screening, diagnosis, treatment and care for pre-cancer and cancer, including palliation ; identify and address barriers to availability, affordability, accessibility and utilization of screening (China, Thailand), vaccines, diagnostics, medicines, radiotherapy, surgery (US); build capability of local production to reduce the cost of HPV vaccine, (China)and other health products; and build health workforce capacity and strengthen systems for monitoring and surveillance;

 (2) to prioritise support for high-burden countries to bring evidence-based interventions to scale, mindful of the particular challenges faced by low- and middle-income countries, and cognisant of the burden on vulnerable and marginalised communities, and on women and girls who are living with HIV;